MetalHexx/ng-nx-tabbed-portal/README.md

 ## Todo:
 - Add incremental builds
 - Add a tailwind theme preset as a library
+- Add a tabbed interface that dynamically builds a tabs based on visited routes.

 ## Good Links:
   - https://nx.dev/recipes/other/using-tailwind-css-with-angular-projects